jservintonic/all-about-cars/README.md

-# Auction Website for cars.
+# Auction Website for cars
 A university project for which we built an auction website for cars.

 Features: